Ahmadiyya in Japan: Early mentions

-On September 8, 1951, Zafarullah Khan, a companion of Mirza Ghulam Ahmad, who was also at that time Pakistan’s foreign minister and the country’s delegate to the United Nations Security Council, spoke at the Treaty of San Francisco with Japan.
-Citing Muhammad’s example of forgiveness and peace at the Victory of Mecca, Khan spoke in favour of a more humane treatment towards Japan, following the conclusion of the Second World War.
-At that time, Pakistan was the only country to hold this position.
+On September 8, 1951, Zafarullah Khan, a companion of Ahmad, who was then Pakistan’s foreign minister and the country’s delegate to the United Nations Security Council, spoke at the Treaty of San Francisco with Japan.
+Citing Muhammad’s example of forgiveness and peace at the Occupation of Mecca, Khan spoke in favour of a more humane treatment towards Japan, following the Second World War.
+At that time Pakistan was the only country to hold this position.

 Early efforts

 The first Ahmadi Muslim missionary to be sent to Japan was Sufi Abdul Qadeer who was sent during the Second Caliphate.
 He arrived in Japan, on June 4, 1935.
 Based in Kobe, Qadeer was later joined by another companion, Abdul Ghafoor.
 However, due to the escalating war, the mission had to be abandoned, and the two missionaries had to return to their country in 1941.

 Efforts were revived during the late 1960s and the 1970s.
 Mirza Mubarak Ahmad, a prominent Ahmadi Muslim and later Major Abdul Majeed, a retired soldier and a missionary of the Community was sent by the Third Caliph.
 During this period, missionary activity was centered in Tokyo.
 From 1975 to 1983, Ataul Mujeeb Rashed served as a missionary in Japan.
 Methods adopted by Rashed included flier distribution, such as at the Hachiko exit of the Shibuya Station, and preaching over a loudspeaker, whilst driving a car printed with religious slogans.
 As advised by the caliph, and recommended by Rashed, the headquarters shifted to Nagoya, when a mission house was bought in the city in 1981.
 In 1989, a Japanese translation of the Quran was published.
 The Quran was translated by Atsushi Kobayashi, a 1957 convert, who adopted the name, Muhammad Uwais Kobayashi.